Freedom of movement: COVID-19

-During the COVID-19 pandemic, restrictions on freedom of movement have been implemented by many of the world's governments.
+During the COVID-19 pandemic, restrictions on freedom of movement were implemented by many of the world's governments.

 Examples of free movement arrangements between countries

+Commonwealth of Independent States

+The countries of the Commonwealth of Independent States have concluded a number of agreements among themselves in the field of citizens' mobility rights, which regulate visa-free travel, recognition of documents, cooperation in the field of employment and the common labor market.
+Usually a travel passport is required for abroad visits, unless there are other agreements that a national identity document or internal passport is valid (a common market is a lesser degree of integration than a single market and separate agreements are more restrictive than the provisions of a single market).

+The Eurasian Economic Union overlaps with the Commonwealth of Independent States.

+Eurasian Economic Union

+The single market has provided for the free movement of labor without work permits for the worker and his or her family members since 2012, including access to health care and recognition of educational credentials.
+The national identity document or internal passport is valid within the Union (a single market is a deeper degree of integration than a common market).

+The Commonwealth of Independent States overlaps with the Eurasian Economic Union.

 European Union

 Within the European Union, residents are guaranteed the right to freely move within the EU's internal borders by the Treaty on the Functioning of the European Union and the European Parliament and Council Directive 2004/38/EC of 29 April 2004.
-Union residents are given the right to enter any member state for up to three months with a valid passport or national identity card.
+Union residents are given the right to enter any member state for up to three months with a valid passport or national identity card, and over three months with evidence of "sufficient resources... not to become a burden on the social assistance system".
 If the citizen does not have a travel document, the member state must afford them every facility in obtaining the documents.
 Under no circumstances can an entry or exit visa be required.
 There are some security limitations and public policy restrictions on extended stays by EU residents.
 For instance, a member state may require that persons register their presence in the country "within a reasonable and non-discriminatory period of time".
 In general, however, the burden of notification and justification lies with the state.
 EU citizens also earn a right to permanent residence in member states they have maintained an uninterrupted five-year period of legal residence.
 This residency cannot be subject to any conditions, and is lost only by two successive years absence from the host nation.
 Family members of EU residents, in general, also acquire the same freedom of travel rights as the resident they accompany, though they may be subject to a short-stay visa requirement.
 Furthermore, no EU citizen may be declared permanently persona non grata within the European Union, or permanently excluded from entry by any member state.